As blackout eases, Venezuela braces for rival rallies

-CARACAS, Venezuela (AP) — Venezuelan security forces are deploying in large numbers in Caracas ahead of planned demonstrations by supporters of opposition leader Juan Guaido.
+CARACAS, Venezuela (AP) — Venezuelan opposition protesters on Saturday confronted security forces on a main avenue in Caracas, venting their anger over a nationwide blackout, shortages of basic necessities and the government of President Nicolas Maduro.

+Demonstrators on Avenida Victoria in the Venezuelan capital pushed against the shields of riot police, who later withdrew from the area.

-Police units and members of the National Guard gathered Saturday at some intersections in the Venezuelan capital wearing helmets and carrying shields and other anti-riot gear.
+Security forces have deployed in large numbers in the city ahead of planned rallies by supporters of opposition leader Juan Guaido.
+Police units and members of the National Guard gathered at several intersections, wearing helmets and carrying shields and other anti-riot gear.
+Several columns of security forces moved on motorcycles.

-Meanwhile, backers of President Nicolas Maduro planned to hold a rival demonstration as power returned to many parts of Venezuela after the country’s worst blackout.
+Meanwhile, Maduro’s backers planned to hold a rival demonstration as power returned to many parts of Venezuela after the country’s worst blackout, which started late Thursday and only started to ease about 24 hours later.

 Most Read Nation & World Stories